 An alternate position, therefore, is that in fact no nouns are uncountable, and that any noun which is not already plural possesses a plural.
 This position is especially useful in the context of word games, where words such as zeals and anthraxes may produce large scores.
 For this reason, the official Scrabble dictionaries list words such as thens, onces and mankinds, which most people find rather implausible.
 The fact that the 2of12inf list might well be useful in gaming contexts, together with the fact that the boundary between countable and uncountable nouns is so ill-defined, served as a powerful argument for inclusion of all plural forms, whether commonly used or not, while its derivation from ESL sources argued for including only the plurals of countable nouns, however distinguished.

-In the end, I was unable to resolve this dilemma, and adopted a compromise.
+As I prepared the list for release, I was unable to resolve this dilemma, and adopted a compromise.
 The 2of12inf list includes all plurals, but with the plurals of uncountable nouns marked, making it easy to remove them if they are not wanted.
 That left the issue of how to establish countability.
 Six of my source dictionaries included information on countability, which was adequate to decide the status of most of the included nouns.
 As for the rest, as usual, I used my best judgment.
 I will confess to occasionally overriding the source dictionaries when I believed they were clearly incorrect.
 (For instance, I chose not to mark the word hatreds as an uncountable plural, in defiance of the opinion of all my sources, on the grounds that it has been used in too many news stories from Bosnia to be considered unusual.)
 It is interesting to note that most of the plurals I added from auxiliary sources were of words considered uncountable.
+I also note that at some point after the release of the 2of12inf list, I decided that it would have been better to have left the Scrabble plurals out, and, while I was not comfortable with removing them, no list I've created since then which lists inflections includes them.

 The difficulties listed above, and the fact that I was forced to exercise personal judgment frequently in creating it, emphasizes a fundamental difference between this list and the other classic 12dicts lists.
 I have tried to make the 6of12 and 2of12 lists reflect only the source dictionaries, and to keep my own judgments and opinions out of the picture (except for my addition of signature words).
 This has proved impossible to achieve for the 2of12inf list, which accordingly represents a less authoritative and more arbitrary collection.
-Additionally, the 2of12inf list has undergone less proofreading and validation than the other lists, and I suspect the error rate is considerably higher than the idealistic goal of 0.02 % I advocate elsewhere in this document.
+Additionally, the 2of12inf list has undergone less proofreading and validation than the other lists, and I suspect the error rate is somewhat higher than the idealistic goal of 0.02% I adopted for this project.
 Nevertheless, I hope it may prove to be of some use and interest.

 I wish to offer my special thanks to Kevin Atkinson, for supplying me with the AGID list, and for encouraging me to add the inflections.
 Of course, any errors that remain in the 2of12inf list are my own responsibility, and should not be blamed on Kevin, AGID, or even on Moby.